 Value of Having an NPI Number

-Comments from NIWH graduates on how qualifying for a National Provider Identification or NPI number has assisted their patients and impacted their practice.
+Comments from NIWH graduates on how qualifying for a secondary National Provider Identification or NPI number has assisted their patients and impacted their practice.

 “I graduated from NIWH 6 months ago and already have a growing practice.
 Clients really respond to the whole person focused 5 Aspects of Whole Health™.
 I love to work with clients giving them the “Big Picture of Health®” and teaching them ways to prevent disease or improve their health.